deber116/deber116-voting-app/README.md

 ```bash
 rails server
 ```
-4. Open a new terminal tab and cd into 'voting-app-front-end' and open index.html
+4. Open a new terminal tab.
+Cd into 'voting-app-front-end' and open file 'index.html'
 ```bash
 open index.html
 ```